rust-lang/book/second-edition/src/ch11-02-running-tests.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured
 ```

-`expensive_test` is listed as `ignored`.
-If we want to run only the ignored
+The `expensive_test` function is listed as `ignored`.
+If we want to run only
-tests, we can ask for them to be run with `cargo test -- --ignored`:
+the ignored tests, we can use `cargo test -- --ignored`:

 ```text
 $ cargo test -- --ignored